jackmaden/philosophybreak/src/pages/articles/john-lockes-empiricism-why-we-are-all-tabula-rasas-blank-slates/index.md

 <span class="big-letter">A</span>re we born with innate knowledge?
 Or do we acquire knowledge only through our sensory experiences?
 Does the world of our sensory experience align to ‘reality’?
 Or is experience a poor guide to what’s really there?
 These are key questions of [epistemology](/reading-lists/epistemology/), the branch of philosophy concerned with what knowledge is, how we acquire it, and whether it has secure foundations.

-A philosopher who had particularly influential things to say about these questions is the 17th-century English philosopher, [John Locke](/reading-lists/john-locke/), who argued that knowledge is demonstrably acquired _only_ through sensory experience, but that our sensory experience is not infallible.
+A philosopher who had particularly influential things to say about these questions is the 17th-century English philosopher, John Locke (here’s our [reading list on John Locke’s best and most essential books](/reading-lists/john-locke/), who argued that knowledge is demonstrably acquired _only_ through sensory experience, but that our sensory experience is not infallible.

 ![John Locke](./johnlocke.jpg "John Locke, as perceived by your senses.")